The Myth of the Perfect Launch

 How to Ship When It's Scary

-The antidote to perfectionism isn't lowering your standards - it's redefining what "done" means for v1.
+The antidote to perfectionism isn't lowering your standards - it's redefining what "done" means for v1, exactly the way the best founders structure their first 90 days around shipping.
 Your first version doesn't need to be good.
 It needs to be real.
 It needs to be in front of real users generating real feedback.
 That's the bar.

 Everything else - polish, completeness, elegance - comes from what you learn after you ship, not before.